reflectoring/reflectoring.github.io/_posts/2020-01-30-rxjava-reactive-batch-processing.md

 Let's take this test apart.

 Since we want to unit-test our batch processor, we don't want a real message source or message handler.
-Hence, we create a `TestMessageSource` that generates 10 batches of 3 messages each and a `TestMessageHandler` that processes a single message by simply logging it, waiting 500ms, counting the number of messages it has processed, and counting the number of threads it has been called from.
+Hence, we create a `TestMessageSource` that generates 10 batches of 3 messages each and a `TestMessageHandler` that processes a single message by simply logging it, waiting 500ms, counting the number of messages it has processed and counting the number of threads it has been called from.
 You can find the implementation of both classes in the [GitHub repo](https://github.com/thombergs/code-examples/tree/master/reactive/src/test/java/io/reflectoring/reactive/batch).

 Then, we instantiate our not-yet-implemented `ReactiveBatchProcessor`, giving it 2 threads and a thread pool queue with capacity for 10 messages.

 Next, we call the `start()` method on the processor, which should trigger the coordination thread to start fetching message batches from the source and passing them to the 2 worker threads.

-Since none of this takes place in the main thread of our unit test, we now have pause the current thread to wait until the coordinator and worker threads have finished their job.
+Since none of this takes place in the main thread of our unit test, we now have to pause the current thread to wait until the coordinator and worker threads have finished their job.
 For this, we make use of the [Awaitility library](http://www.awaitility.org).

-The `await()` method allows us to wait at most 10 seconds until all messages have been processed (or fail if the messages have not been processed in that time).
+The `await()` method allows us to wait at most 10 seconds until all messages have been processed (or fail if the messages have not been processed within that time).
 To check if all messages have been processed, we compare the number of expected messages (batches x messages per batch) to the number of messages that our `TestMessageHandler` has counted so far.

 Finally, after all messages have been successfully processed, we ask the `TestMessageHandler` for the number of different threads it has been called from to assert that all threads of our thread pool have been used in processing the messages.